 She has covered burning issues like the victims of HIV/AIDS and malaria in West Africa, water filtration and environmental protection in Singapore, and life of the Fatah youth in the war-torn West Bank in the Middle East.

-Vossoughian covered the destruction caused by Hurricane Sandy when it struck the coast of Northeastern United States in October 2012.
-She also interviewed famous personalities like Newt Gingrich in Washington, D.C. and Madeleine Albright in Qatar.
+Vossoughian covered the destruction caused by Hurricane Sandy when it struck the coast of the northeastern United States in October 2012.
+She also interviewed prominent politicians like Newt Gingrich in Washington, D.C. and Madeleine Albright in Qatar.

 Vossoughian Decided to Start a Family

-The couple went to Ireland for their honeymoon.
-And there was speculation that Vossoughian was already pregnant because people spotted what they assumed was a baby bump!
+The couple went to Ireland for their honeymoon, and there was speculation that Vossoughian was already pregnant because people spotted what they presumed to be a baby bump!

 Yasmin Vossoughian’s wedding was a close family affair.
 She was dressed in a white satin gown as she made her wedding vows to Clifford, feeling secure and happy on the biggest day of her life.

-Vossoughian shared pictures of her wedding on Facebook with all her friends and fans, who had been waiting in anticipation for a peek at the exciting event.
-She now has a baby boy named Azur Vossoughian Clifford and is expecting her second child sometime in August 2018.
+Vossoughian shared pictures of her wedding on Facebook with all her friends and fans, who were waiting in anticipation for a peek at the exciting event.

-Bringing the Truth to her Viewers is her Passion
+Bringing the Truth to Viewers Is Her Passion

-According to reports, Yasmin Vossoughian has a net worth estimated at around $7.0 million.
-She has earned her wealth because of all the hard days she has put in her work since the beginning of her career.
+According to reports, Yasmin Vossoughian has a net worth estimated at around $10.0 million.
+She has earned her wealth through all of the hard days she put into her work from the beginning of her career.